 Jay Parini is a poet, novelist, biographer, and critic.
-His five books of poetry include New and Collected Poems, 1975-2015 and The Art of Subtraction: New and Selected Poems.
+His six books of poetry include New and Collected Poems, 1975-2015 and The Art of Subtraction.
 He has written eight novels, including Benjamin’s Crossing, The Apprentice Lover, The Passages of H.M., and The Last Station – the latter was made into an Academy Award-nominated film starring Helen Mirren and Christopher Plummer and translated into over thirty languages.
 He has written biographies of John Steinbeck, Robert Frost, William Faulkner, Jesus, and Gore Vidal.
 His nonfiction works include The Art of Teaching, Why Poetry Matters and Promised Land: Thirteen Books that Changed America.
 He writes for various publications, including The New York Times, The Guardian, and The Chronicle of Higher Education.
 He often contributes op-ed pieces to CNN, The Daily Beast, and other websites.
 Film adaptations of Benjamin’s Crossing and his Gore Vidal biography are currently underway.